ShiCho489/Javascript-recipeapp/README.md

 **Recipes-Website**

 A pure Javascript Cooking app to search and find the ingredients and recipes of your favorite dishes.
-A project of leaning making application without using any framework.
+A self driven project to expand my learning.

 **Tools and technology**
-HTML
-CSS
-Javascript
+HTML,
+CSS,
+Javascript,
+jQuery